codemeta/codemeta/using-codemeta.md

 Type: xsd:boolean
 Subproperties: None

-A logical value (true/false) indicating whether an agent (SoftwareAuthor, SoftwareContributor, etc) can be included in a citation of the software.isMaintainer    A logical value (true/false) indicating whether an agent (SoftwareAuthor, SoftwareContributor, etc.) is the active maintainer of the software
+A logical value (true/false) indicating whether an agent (author, contributor, etc) can be included in a citation of the software.

 ### isMaintainer
 Context IRI: codemeta:isMaintainer
 Type: xsd:boolean
 Subproperties: None

+A logical value (true/false) indicating whether an agent (SoftwareAuthor, SoftwareContributor, etc.) is the active maintainer of the software

 ### isRightsHolder
 Context IRI: codemeta:isRightsHolder
 Type: xsd:boolean
 Subproperties: None

-A logical value (true/false) indicating whether an agent Is the current agent the rights holder of the software
+A logical value (true/false) indicating whether an agent is the current rights holder of the software

 ### issueTracker
 Context IRI: codemeta:issueTracker